Plinkon/ConsoleTools/README.md

 4. **Interactive Elements**
    \- Pausing for input with `PauseConsole()`.
-   \- Easily create highly-customizable numbered menus with input, and errpr handling using `PromptNumberedMenu()`.
+   \- Easily create highly-customizable numbered menus with input, and error handling using `PromptNumberedMenu()`.

 5. **Effects and Animations**
    \- Print a "typewriter" effect with adjustable speed with `PrintTypingTextEffect()`.